right-rudder/next-gen/src/content/blog/the-road-to-the-airlines-what-it-takes-to-earn-your-atp-certificate.md

 pubDate: "July 12, 2025"
 author: Amanda Heveran
 title: "The Road to the Airlines: What It Takes to Earn Your ATP Certificate"
-description: "Discover what it takes to earn your Airline Transport Pilot (ATP) certificate—from flight time requirements to the ATP-CTP course.
+description: "Discover what it takes to earn your Airline Transport Pilot (ATP) certificate, from flight time requirements to the ATP-CTP course.
 Learn how NextGen Flight Academy can help launch your airline career."
 heroImage: "/blog/NextGen-flight-academy-airline-transport-pilot.webp"
 readingTime: 4
 category: "Training"